Rishab87/Portfolio-Website/src/content/blog/07-gsoc-final-product-url/index.md

 date: "August 25 2025"
 ---

 As GSoC 2025 comes to an end, here is my final working outcome of the project.
-I've showed this with a help of a real world use case of it.
+I've showed this with a help of a real world use case.
 In this case study we'll compare two techniques for cooling batteries in EVs and will draw out a conclusion which is better.

 ### Context of project:

-For my Google Summer of Code project, I'm adding a cool new feature to PyBaMM.
+For my Google Summer of Code project, I've added a cool new feature to PyBaMM.
 My goal is to let it run 3D thermal simulations that work together with its battery models.
 This will help us understand how batteries heat up in 3D.

 ### Work So Far:

-Before beginning with the case study, here are all my PRs I worked on if you want to have a look:
+Before beginning the case study, here are all my PRs I worked on:
-- [3D FEM](https://github.com/pybamm-team/PyBaMM/pull/5009): Added support for 3D Submeshes and 3D Scikit Finite Element Method.
+- [3D FEM](https://github.com/pybamm-team/PyBaMM/pull/5009): Added 3D Submeshes and 3D Finite Element Method.
 - [3D Thermal Model](https://github.com/pybamm-team/PyBaMM/pull/5112): Added `Basic3DThermalSPM` model with two way coupling.
 - [2D & 3D Heatmaps](https://github.com/pybamm-team/PyBaMM/pull/5130): Added `plot_3d_cross_section` & `plot_3d_heatmap functions` to support plotting for 3D thermal simulation.